Although quitting is not always bad, when we do quit on something important to us, it can affect us in many ways.

-If we’re not aware of the reasons why we quit, we may be repeat our behaviours without consciously knowing we’re doing it.
+If we’re not aware of the reasons why we quit, we may repeat our behaviours, without consciously knowing we’re doing it.

 Many years ago, when I first started blogging, I found the process quite challenging because I was writing about topics I was just becoming familiar with.
 Not knowing how to write effectively and not having a proper writing process affected my ability to stay consistent.

 My first attempt at blogging barely lasted a year and I stopped for about a year before I tried again with a different blog and a new focus.
 Once again, I struggled to create new content consistently and this time, I quit after only a few months.

 Those two experiences affected my writing confidence and I did not blog again for a number of years.
 Had I stuck with it, I could have honed my writing skills and developed a higher level of confidence in my ability to consistently create new content.

 When I restarted blogging again, I made a commitment to myself to do the best I could, and challenge myself to push through those periods of struggle that would cause me to want to quit.
 Thankfully I have been able to stay consistent for a few years now and intend to keep doing so until I feel it’s time for me to focus on something different.

 The Costs of Quitting and 5 Reasons Why It’s Not the Best Option